 Word count: 600–800 words

-Requirement: the artist must be living/working in California, Oregon, or Washington
+Requirement: the artist must be working in California, Oregon, or Washington

 Word count: 2,000 words

-Email us at firstname.lastname@example.org with the word REVIEW PITCH or INTERVIEW PITCH in the subject line.
+Email us at email@example.com with REVIEW PITCH or INTERVIEW PITCH in the subject line.

 Our ultimate goal is to reach a rate of $1/word for writers, which exceeds the $0.25/word rate deemed fair for an organization this size by W.A.G.E (Working Artists and the Greater Economy).
 As we get established, however, we are fundraising to ensure we can continue paying writers a flat fee of $150 for reviews (500–700 words) and $150 for interviews (2,000 words).